Cruciferous Vegetables Like Kale May Boost Artery Health. Eat Raw or Cooked?

 Eating more vegetables is good for us.
 But it doesn’t help eating the same old veggies every meal of every day.
 We had previously discussed the benefits of eating different colored veggies.
 Instead of counting how many servings of fruits and vegetables you eat a day (the old way), we suggest focusing on eating various colors.
 In fact, here is our monthly challenge to help you try a new color every month!
-A recent Australian study shed a light on a specific group of veggies – cruciferous vegetables – and how they collectively help prevent cardiovascular diseases, including heart attacks, strokes and atherosclerosis (hardening and/or clogging of arteries).
+A recent Australian study shed a light on a specific group of veggies – cruciferous vegetables – and how they collectively help boost artery health and prevent cardiovascular diseases, including heart attacks, strokes and atherosclerosis (hardening and/or clogging of arteries).

-Cruciferous Vegetables Help Prevent Atherosclerosis
+Cruciferous Vegetables Help Boost Artery Health

 Researchers looked at data of over 900 Australian women over 70 years of age, their food intake, particularly the types of vegetables they ate, and the results of their sonogram exam that measured the thickness of their carotid artery walls and plaque buildup.
 Results showed that the group eating the most vegetables, their carotid artery wall was 0.05 mm thinner, than those eating the least vegetables.

-o.05 mm sounds really minute?
+0.05 mm sounds really minute?
 For every reduction of 0.1 mm in arterial wall thickness, the risk for stroke and heart attack is reduced by 10 to 18%.
 Now that’s significant!

 And among all vegetables being looked at, the benefits of cruciferous vegetables are the most promising.
 Researchers found that for every extra daily serving of 10 grams of cruciferous vegetables, the thickness of the carotid artery wall was reduced by 0.8%.
 No other vegetables displayed such benefits.